 The primary goal of any engagement is to identify potential value-enhancing improvements we believe will be to the benefit of shareholders over the long-term.
 We are not activists and do not seek to influence management judgement over day-to-day business operations or strategy.
 When solicited, we may provide our perspective on key items such as capital allocation decisions or sustainability objectives, but we do not use this as an opportunity to push an agenda.
 We generally support the management teams in place at the businesses in which we invest and prefer to allow them to run their businesses in ways that are most suitable for them based on their understanding as insiders.
-For this reason, we have not at this time developed an engagement schedule for proactively engaging with companies and pushing a specific agenda, ESG or otherwise.
-We recognize that each of our businesses is unique in the ways in which they operate and are therefore exposed to variable risks and opportunities.
-A one-size-fits-all approach would not only be counter-productive, but also superficial.
+For this reason, we have not at this time developed an engagement schedule for proactively engaging with companies and pushing a specific agenda, Epopr otherwise.
+We recognize that each of our businesses is unique in the ways in which they operate and are the productive, but also superficial.
 Any engagements we have are structured to limit distractions and help our businesses focus on creating sustainable returns for shareholders.